Significant Update: Government Commits to Valproate Compensation Scheme

 More and more people are choosing not to send Christmas cards, and instead donate what they would have spent to causes close to their hearts.

-This year, if you’re thinking about doing the same, We’d love for you to consider supporting INFACT
+This year, if you’re thinking about doing the same, We’d love for you to consider supporting INFACT.

 INFACT exists to support families whose lives have been changed forever by exposure to Sodium Valproate and other anti-epileptic drugs during pregnancy.
 We are the UK’s leading national charity for Fetal Valproate Spectrum Disorder (FVSD) and Fetal Anti-Convulsant Syndrome (FACS) – a lifelong disability that affects thousands of children and their families.